-Do you get frustrated when even after 8 good hours of sleep you feel exhausted and your eyes keep shutting down ?
+Do you get frustrated when even after 8 good hours of sleep you feel exhausted and your eyes keep shutting down?
 And when you need to take several naps to make it through the day?
-We understand you… it is more common than you think.
-About one-third of the population feels overly sleepy or fatigued.
-But what are the reasons for this constant tiredness and is there something you can do about it?
+We understand you… It is more common than you think.
+About one-third of the population feels overly sleepy or tired.
+But what are the reasons for this constant fatigue and is there something you can do about it?
 We’ll find out together!

 Tiredness is a symptom of several conditions and diseases, but luckily for us, most of them are quite easy to fix.

 ‘You are what you eat’, right?
 Healthy nutrition is always beneficial, especially battling tiredness and fatigue.
 Follow this analogy to understand it all in few simple steps – human body needs fuel just like cars need gas, so without a continual supply and sufficient calories necessary to perform both physical and mental activities, our ‘body machine’ can become tired on a daily basis as it ran out of fuel.
 So, regardless of whether your condition is caused by some other reason than nutrition, eating well can help boost your energy level and improve both your cellular and physical condition.
 Although you probably know it by now, we must emphasize it – the food that you ingest is essential, as the key to healthy eating is choosing ingredients that have adequate nutrition value and consuming it in appropriate portions.

 Now the story focuses on carbs, the well-known enemy of anyone who tries to lose a pound or two.
 When carbs are consumed, they cause a rapid rise in your blood sugar, which sends a signal to our pancreas to produce insulin in order to send sugar out of the blood and into the cells.
 This change in blood sugar levels can make you feel tired and crave food, more precisely for quick energy which is actually another portion of refined carbs, and you end up in a vicious cycle.